brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: addu
 [*]{.pnum} If both operands are of type `std::meta::info`, comparison is defined as follows:

+* [*.#]{.pnum} If both operands are null reflection values, then they compare equal.
+* [*.#]{.pnum} Otherwise, if one operand is a null reflection value, then they compare unequal.
-* [*.#]{.pnum} If one operand is a reflection of a namespace alias, alias template, or type alias and the other operand is not a reflection of the same kind of alias, they compare unequal.
+* [*.#]{.pnum} Otherwise, if one operand is a reflection of a namespace alias, alias template, or type alias and the other operand is not a reflection of the same kind of alias, they compare unequal.
 [A reflection of a type and a reflection of an alias to that same type do not compare equal.]{.note}
 * [*.#]{.pnum} Otherwise, if both operands are reflections of a namespace alias, alias template, or type alias, then they compare equal if they are reflections of the same namespace alias, alias template, or type alias, respectively.
 * [*.#]{.pnum} Otherwise, if neither operand is a reflection of an expression, then they compare equal if they are reflections of the same entity.
 * [*.#]{.pnum} Otherwise, if one operand is a reflection of an expression and the other is not, then they compare unequal.